0xC0000054/sc4-lua-extensions/README.md

 Note that due to the way that the game loads plugin Lua scripts, the error messages only give the line number within the script unless the error occurs within a function.

+## Maxis Lua Debug Text

+The plugin adds two region-view cheat codes that control weather the Maxis Lua debug text is included in the log, _ShowMaxisLuaDebugText_ and _HideMaxisLuaDebugText_.

+By default, the Maxis Lua debug text will be excluded from the log.

 ## Download

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-lua-extensions/releases